joaquinlpereyra/BashMetronome/README.md

 # BashMetronome

-Could be even smaller but functions are your friends and it is nicer to read.
+Could be even smaller but functions are your friends and it is nicer to read with them.
 Depends on aplay and alsa.
-You probably hav them.
+You probably have them.

 # Usage

-$ bash bashmetronome (BPM)
+$ bash BashMetronome (BPM)